Yellowstone Winter Vacation: An Unforgettable Experience

 Things to Do on a Yellowstone Winter Vacation

 Winter in Yellowstone means fewer crowds, VERY COLD temperatures, and steaming geyser basins.
-You’ll find many things to do at Yellowstone National Park in the winter.
+There are quite a few Yellowstone winter activities to enjoy this time of year.

 Winter in Yellowstone is not your ordinary vacation.
 In mid-December, the roads open to oversnow travel only via snowmobile, snowcoach, snowshoe and cross-country ski.